LogicPy/ASP.Net/README.md

 Mainly Back-End work, with the occassional Front-End implementation for style...

-I'm learning this new technology to benefit humanity the best I can.
+I realize I usually code in PHP, Django, or Flask.
+But, I'm learning this new technology to benefit humanity the best I can.